 Moreover, the relationship between the prostate and erectile dysfunction is even stronger.
 In cases of prostate cancer, certain surgeries and medications may trigger erectile dysfunction.
 Not all patients experience ED after prostate cancer treatment, but there’s a relevant association.

-BPH and erectile function
+BPH and ED

 As noted above, BPH and ED are apparently linked together.
 We can see a more profound association after reporting the results of various studies.